brad-mcintyre/azure-roles/README.md

 |azure-stop-vm|Stops a Virtual Machine|

 ## Requirements (on host that executes modules)
-These roles require the following packages to be already installed on Ansible server.
+These roles require the following packages to be already installed on the Ansible server.

 - python 2.7.x
 - ansible 2.2.x